KennethTM/macro_inv_id/README.md

 * resnet18.onnx
 * convnext_tiny.onnx

-The GUI can use all three models, try them out using the command line options.
+The GUI can use all three models, try them out using the command line options (`-model_name` option).

 The models have been fine-tuned from pre-trained models using timm and fastai.